InertialMicrocavitationRheometry/IMR_v1/README.md

 is the first version of IMR written by J.Estrada and C.Barajas.

 # IMR-vanilla
-is the newest Vanilla-IMR code improved.
+is the newest Vanilla-IMR code.